jessamynsmith/django-getting-started/README.md

 1. Verify the correct python3 is now on your path.
 On the command line, enter the following:
     $ which python3  # Should be "/usr/local/bin/python3"

-1. Pip in the standard package manager for Python.
+1. Pip is the standard package manager for Python.
 Packages provide useful functionality that is not available in Python itself.
 Ensure that you have the latest pip version installed:
     $ pip install -U pip

 1. Install virtualenv and virtualenvwrapper for python3.
 The virtualenv package allows you to have individual